duykhoa87/loan/README.md

 We assume interest rate is 0%

+Copy .env.example to .env then set up your configuration

 Run **sh build.sh** to build app after clone

 Import **api.collection.json** to Postman if you want to run api.
 Please replace your domain to those api.